How To Add A Link Section To WordPress

 Useful Tip

 Need more help using widgets?
-We have written a comprehensive article on using widgets.
-To learn more, go here:
+We have written a detailed article on configuring widgets here:

 Links Manager – Additional Information

-If you have added many links, the Links Manager plugin allows you to easily administer these using searching, filtering, and sorting functions.
+If you have loads of links, the Link Manager plugin lets you easily administer these with filtering, searching, and sorting functions.

 You can filter links by link categories …

-Search and filter links in the Link Categories page
+Search and filter links in the Link Categories screen

-If you plan to use links extensively on your site, or if you want to add a ‘Links’ page to your site (i.e. not just add a links section to your sidebar), then you may want to look at using a plugin that can help you administer links.
+If you plan to add lots of links to your site, or if you intend to add a ‘Links’ page to your site (i.e. not just add a links section to your sidebar), then you may want to consider using a plugin that can help you administer links, like Link Library.

 Link Library